tucher/JsonFusion/README.md

 - **50% faster than both RapidJSON and JsonFusion's iterator mode**
 - **With streaming API: 35% faster than hand-written RapidJSON SAX**

+**Bonus: Cross-language comparison**

+For perspective, C# System.Text.Json (Microsoft's modern, optimized JSON library with JIT compilation and garbage collection) on the same twitter.json benchmark runs at ~1533 µs—slightly slower than RapidJSON + manual C++ code, but in the same ballpark.
+This shows managed runtimes can be competitive, but optimized C++ provides substantial advantages: Glaze is 4.3× faster, JsonFusion + yyjson is 2× faster than C#. 📁 **C# benchmark**: [`benchmarks/twitter_json_c_sharp/`](benchmarks/twitter_json_c_sharp/)

 The yyjson backend proves that pluggable readers work in practice: same models, same annotations, same validation logic—just swap the low-level engine to match your use case.
 In other words, you can choose between:
 - the built-in streaming/iterator reader (no external deps, forward-only byte-by-byte),
-- or a yyjson-powered reader for “all JSON in memory” workloads,
+- or a yyjson-powered reader for "all JSON in memory" workloads,

 without changing your models or annotations—the high-level JsonFusion code stays completely generic in both cases.